Swedish Bombshell Anna Nyström Bulges Out Of A Tiny Pink Tank

 “Literally you are the hottest ever,” concluded a third, adding six different emoji, including the fire and peach, to express her thoughts on the Scandinavian stunner.

 Anna’s accompanying video on YouTube showed her building and setting up the glass table, chair, and mirror.
-The table had originally been black and come from Ikea before she spray painted it gold.
+The table had originally been black and came from IKEA before she spray-painted it gold.

 She wore a variety of different outfits throughout the clip.
-The first ensemble was a chunky oversized sweater with thigh high socks.
+The first ensemble was a chunky oversized sweater with thigh-high socks.
 Next, she wore some dangerously tight yoga pants as she spray-painted her vanity.

 This is one of the first times that Anna has incorporated a DIY into her Instagram.
 Normally, the blonde bombshell posts pictures in tight athleisure ensembles that show off her derriere, like a picture of tight equestrian breeches worn earlier this week, per The Inquisitr.